Hōei eruption

 The Hōei eruption of Mount Fuji started on December 16, 1707 (during the Hōei era, 23rd day of the 11th month of the 4th year) and ended on February 24, 1708.
 It was the last confirmed eruption of Mount Fuji, with three unconfirmed eruptions reported from 1708 to 1854.
-It is well known for the immense ash-fall it produced over eastern Japan, and subsequent landslides and starvation across the country.
+The eruption took place during the reign of Emperor Higashiyama and the Shogun was Tokugawa Tsunayoshi.
+It is well known for the immense ash-fall it produced over eastern Japan and subsequent landslides and starvation across the country.
 Hokusai's One Hundred Views of Mount Fuji includes an image of the small crater at a secondary eruption site on the southwestern slope.
 The area where the eruption occurred is called Mount Hōei because it occurred in the fourth year of the Hōei era.
 Today, the crater of the main eruption can be visited from the Fujinomiya or Gotemba Trails on Mount Fuji.

-Extent of eruption
+Extent

 Three years before the eruption, rumbling began in 1704 from February 4 to February 7.
 One to two months prior to the eruption, earthquakes could be felt around the base of the volcano with magnitudes reaching as high as 5.
-Due to the short time between the earthquake and eruption, these events have been linked together.
-The event was characterized as a plinian eruption, with pumice, scoria, and ash shot into the stratosphere and raining down far east of the volcano.
+Because of the short time between the earthquake and eruption, these events have been linked.
+The event was characterized as a Plinian eruption, with pumice, scoria, and ash shot into the stratosphere and raining down far east of the volcano.
 It has been classified as an explosive eruption.
-Landslides soon followed the eruption due to heavy rainfall and flooding in the area.
+Lahars soon followed the eruption because of heavy rainfall and flooding in the area.
 It is suggested that two types of magma, silicic and basaltic magma, mixed together as a result of the earthquake.

-The eruption happened on Mount Fuji's east–northeast flank and formed three new volcanic vents, named No. 1, No. 2, and No. 3 Hōei vents.
-The catastrophe developed over several days; an initial earthquake with an explosion of cinders and ash were followed some days later with more forceful ejections of rocks and stones.
+The eruption happened on Mount Fuji's east-southeast flank and formed three new volcanic vents, named No. 1, No. 2, and No. 3 Hōei vents.
+The catastrophe developed over several days; an initial earthquake with an explosion of cinders and ash was followed some days later with more forceful ejections of rocks and stones.
 The Hōei eruption is said to have caused the worst ash-fall disaster in Japanese history.